SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/🧪 Synaptic Labs/01. Blogs/Meditation on Alignment/CybernEthics.md

 *Inspired by the Veil of Ignorance, systems should be designed so that any individual, regardless of their position, would deem them just.
 This entails equity, impartiality, and the fair distribution of opportunities and resources.*

 ### **Axiom 6: The Principle of Virtuous Engagement**
 *Actions and policies within the system should be guided not only by outcomes but by the virtues they embody.
-Honesty, courage, empathy, and integrity are paramount in ensuring ethical conduct.*
+Honesty, courage, empathy, and integrity are paramount in ensuring ethical conduct - eeven if we get it wrong some times*

 ### **Axiom 7: The Principle of Co-Evolution**
-*Humanity, nature, and technology (AI included) are co-evolving partners.
+*Humanity, nature, and technology (AI included ) are co-evolving partners.
 Ethical systems should facilitate this evolutionary journey in a way that enhances autonomy, competence, and relatedness among all participants.*

 ## Ethical Dilemmas